First Battle of Sacket's Harbor

-The First Battle of Sacket's Harbor (also spelled as Sackett's) was a battle fought on July 19, 1812, between the United States and the British Empire; it was the first engagement of the war between these forces.
+The First Battle of Sacket's Harbor (also spelled as Sackett's) was fought on July 19, 1812, between the United States and the British Empire; it was the first engagement of the war between these forces.
 It resulted in American forces repelling the attack on the village and its important shipbuilding yard, where 12 warships were built for this war.

 Background

 Sacket's Harbor is located on the southeast shore of Lake Ontario in Northern New York State.
 It was developed as the chief shipbuilding yard for the United States during the War of 1812, and twelve warships were completed there.
 With a good strategic position on the lake, abundant resources, and an excellent natural harbor, the small village of several hundred people was engulfed as it developed as the center of military and naval operations for the war's northern theater.
 Following the first battle, the village and harbor were developed and fortified as a large and centralized military complex, served by several thousand troops and 3,000 workers at the shipyard.
 The complex became the fourth largest center of population in the state in this period.